JonssonWorkwear/strapi-plugin-component-name/README.md

+⚠️ **ARCHIVED**: This plugin has been dropped in favour of using `__typename` from the GraphQL API.
+It is not maintained or used anymore.

 # Component name custom field

 This package provides a custom field for Strapi that holds the name of the component that is being used.
 It is set in the Content-Type Builder, hidden in the Content Manager, and only available to the API.